Eldora Mountain Resort: History

 In 1992, Challenge, a triple chairlift purchased from Sun Valley in Idaho, was installed parallel to Cannonball.
 Two fixed-grip quad chairs were installed in 1998: one which replaced the original Corona lift, and another one just east of it, Indian Peaks, which opened 150 new acres of terrain.

 In 2013, it was announced that Eldora Mountain Resort would be added to Vail Resorts' Epic Pass for the 2013–2014 year.

-In 2014, it was announced that Eldora Mountain Resort would leave the Vail Resorts' Epic Pass and join Winter Park & Copper Mountain's Rocky Mountain Super Pass Plus] for the 2014–2015 year.
+In 2014, it was announced that Eldora Mountain Resort would leave the Vail Resorts' Epic Pass and join Winter Park & Copper Mountain's Rocky Mountain Super Pass Plus for the 2014–2015 year.

 In 2016, it was announced that Powdr Corporation had acquired Eldora Mountain Resort and rebranded their terrain park as a Woodward facility.

-In the 2017/2018 Season, Eldora Mountain Resort installed the Alpenglow chairlift, a new high-speed detachable six person chairlift.
+For the 2017/2018 season, Eldora Mountain Resort installed the Alpenglow chairlift, a new high-speed detachable six-person chairlift.

 The resort started the 2018/2019 ski season on Wednesday, November 7, its earliest opening day in more than two decades (and roughly 12 days earlier than the average opening day since 2010).

 In late 2019, Eldora submitted plans to add to its 1,600 parking spaces an additional 800 spaces, expanding an existing lot and creating a new one.

-In mid-March 2020, with the 2020 COVID-19 coronavirus deemed a pandemic, Eldora discontinued free RTD tickets as well as the free shuttle bus for the rest of the season and cancelled events and live music through the end of the month.
+In mid-March 2020, with the 2020 COVID-19 coronavirus deemed a pandemic, Eldora discontinued free RTD tickets as well as the free shuttle bus for the rest of the season and canceled events and live music through the end of the month.

+With increasing climate change impacts, in December 2023, Eldora started looking into water sources for expanded snowmaking capabilities.

+In August 2024, POWDR announced that Eldora was for sale.
+A few months later, in mid-November, the neighboring small town of Nederland announced its interest in purchasing the resort for an estimated $100–200M.
+In July 2025, Nederland announced it would issue municipal revenue bonds backed by the resort's earnings to finance the purchase.
+In November 2025, the deal was expected to close by December.